jagjitsingh700/AverageTemperatureNotifyer/README.md

 # AverageTemperatureNotifyer
-Basic POC of Azure Notification Hub where subscribers will get the average temperature notified on their mobile phones each day.
+Basic POC of Azure Notification Hub where app consumers will get the average temperature notified on their mobile phones each day.

 # Technology Overview